 Discusses requirements for products entering the country/economy temporarily.
 Includes information on warranty and non-warranty items shipped for repairs.

 There are three types of temporary import documentation: under the maquiladora manufacturing program, under a temporary import permit for samples and other goods to be returned to the United States, and under an ATA Carnet.

 Mexico’s maquiladora program, officially known as Manufacturing, Maquila and Export Service Industry (Industría Manufacturera Maquiladora y de Servicio de Exportación or IMMEX), allows manufacturers in Mexico to import raw materials and equipment into Mexico as a temporary import tax and duty free (including the value added tax, IVA).
 To receive this benefit, the goods to be temporarily imported must be used in an industrial or service process intended to produce, transform, or repair goods for subsequent export.
 These temporary imports must end up being part of a final export.
-Further information is at the Secretariat of Economy website.
+Further information on this program can be found at the Secretariat of Economy’s (Secretaría de Economía or SE) website.

 Other temporary imports from the United States, however, are not assessed import duties, taxes, or compensatory fees, but they must comply with all other obligations set forth in Article 104 of the Mexican Customs Law (Ley Aduanera).